The Brave Little Tailor: Synopsis

 The tailor prepares to squash the flies.
 Illustration from Andrew Lang's The Blue Fairy Book (1899).

 A tailor is preparing to eat some jam, but when flies settle on it, he kills seven of them with one blow of his hand.
 He makes a belt describing the deed, reading "Seven at One Blow".
 Inspired, he sets out into the world to seek his fortune.
 The tailor meets a giant who assumes that "Seven at One Blow" refers to seven men.
 The giant challenges the tailor.
 When the giant squeezes water from a boulder, the tailor squeezes milk, or whey, from cheese.
 The giant throws a rock far into the air, and it eventually lands.
 The tailor counters the feat by tossing a bird that flies away into the sky; the giant believes the small bird is a "rock" which is thrown so far that it never lands.
 Later, the giant asks the tailor to help him carry a tree.
 The tailor directs the giant to carry the trunk, while the tailor will carry the branches.
 Instead, the tailor climbs on, so the giant carries him as well, but it appears as if the tailor is supporting the branches.

-Impressed, the giant brings the tailor to the giant's home, where other giants live as well.
-During the night, the giant attempts to kill the tailor by bashing the bed.
+Impressed, the giant brings the tailor to his home, where other giants live as well.
+During the night, the giant attempts to kill the tailor by smashing the bed with an iron bar.
 However, the tailor, having found the bed too large, had slept in the corner.
-Upon returning and seeing the tailor alive, the other giants flee in fear of the small man.
+Upon returning and seeing the tailor still alive, the other giants flee in fear of the small man.

-The tailor enters the royal service, but the other soldiers are afraid that he will lose his temper someday, and then seven of them might die with every blow.
+The tailor enters the royal service, but the other soldiers are afraid that he will lose his temper and then seven of them might die with every blow.
 They tell the king that either the tailor leaves military service or they will.
-Afraid of being killed for sending him away, the king instead attempts to get rid of the tailor by sending him to defeat two giants along with a hundred horsemen, offering him half his kingdom and his daughter's hand in marriage if the tailor can kill the giants.
-By throwing rocks at the two giants while they sleep, the tailor provokes the pair into fighting each other until they kill each other, at which time the tailor stabs the giants in their hearts.
+Afraid of being killed for sending him away, the king instead attempts to get rid of the tailor by sending him to fight two giants along with a hundred horsemen, offering him half his kingdom and his daughter's hand in marriage if the tailor can kill the giants.
+By throwing rocks at the two giants while they sleep, the tailor provokes the pair into fighting each other until they are both killed, after which the tailor stabs them in their hearts.